 The rest of the paper is organized as follows: Section \ref{section_notation} introduces some notation and definitions, and Section \ref{section_nn2poly_theoretical} presents the proposed method.
 Section \ref{section_practical_implementation} discusses practical implementation details and the considerations to overcome some of its main computational challenges.
-Finally, experimental results obtained from simulations as well as an application to a real data set.
+Finally, experimental results were obtained from simulations as well as from the application to two real tabular data sets.